 Dr Melanie O'Brien is a Postdoctoral Research Fellow in the TC Beirne School of Law, The University of Queensland and a researcher in the Asia-Pacific Centre for the Responsibility to Protect.

-Melanie's research and supervision areas include international criminal law, human rights law, international humanitarian law (IHL), feminist legal theory, public international law, comparative criminal law, peacekeeping, and military law.
+Dr O'Brien's research and supervision areas include international criminal law, human rights law, international humanitarian law (IHL), feminist legal theory, public international law, comparative criminal law, peacekeeping, and military law.
 She has published in leading academic journals and is on the Editorial Boards of Human Rights Review and Genocide Studies and Prevention.
-Melanie is a member of the QLD International Humanitarian Law Committee of the Australian Red Cross, and the Advisory Board of the International Association of Genocide Scholars (IAGS).
+Dr O'Brien is a member of the QLD International Humanitarian Law Committee of the Australian Red Cross, and the Advisory Board of the International Association of Genocide Scholars (IAGS).

 She has won numerous prestigious grants: